-Yucca s., like many plants, contains steroidal saponins which have surface active properties and ammonia binding capability.
+Yucca s., contains a group of compounds identified as steroidal saponins, which have surface active properties and ammonia binding capability.
 In the the recent past, researchers have been interested in the use of Yucca s. extract in livestock production applications.
-Application of Yucca s. extract in high grain diets has improved rate of gain (Goodall et al.,1982).
-In other studies, Yucca s. extract has been shown to decrease ruminal ammonia concentration, increase propionate concentration, improve organic matter digestibility, and in some instances improve animal performance (Grobner et al., 1982; Goetsch and Owens, 1985;

-Hristov et al., 1999; Hussain and Cheeke, 1995; Valdez et al., 1986; Wu et al., 1994).
+Application of Yucca s. extract in high grain diets has improved rate of gain (Goodall et al., 1982).
+In other studies, Yucca s. extract was shown to decrease ruminal ammonia concentration, increase propionate concentration, improve organic matter digestibility, and in some instances improve animal performance (Grobner et al., 1982; Goetsch and Owens, 1985; Hristov et al., 1999; Hussain and Cheeke, 1995; Valdez et al., 1986; Wu et al., 1994).
 Hristov et al., (1999) was able to demonstrate that the antiprotozoal activity of yucca saponins could serve as an effective defaunating agent without compromising dry matter digestibility.
-Their work suggested that the inclusion of Yucca s. extract in higher protein diets may improve ammonia utilization in the rumen and by reducing protozoan populations in the rumen microbial protein flow to the small intestine may also improve.
+Their work suggested that the inclusion of Yucca s. extract in higher protein diets may improve ammonia utilization in the rumen and, by reducing rumen protozoan populations, microbial protein flow to the small intestine may also improve.